NickTech03/osticket-prereqs/README.md

 This next step is really important and like I mentioned on **Step 1** to keep any passwords & usernames that you've created saved on a password manager app/software.

-- New root Password: `ROOT` **(All Capital Letters)**
+- New root password: `ROOT` **(All Capital Letters)**
 - Confirm: `ROOT` **(All Capital Letters)**
-- Click `Next`
+- Click: `Next`

-**This password is not ideal to use in the real world due to security safety, but for the sake of this demonstration and to keep things simple, you can use it**
+**This password is not ideal to use in the real world due to security safety, but for the sake of this demonstration and to keep things simple, you can use it.**

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/f51f1ce3f0aea1e143483f4d881be8faccbcf4c9/34.png>

-- Click `Execute`.
+- Click `Execute`

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/709dc0091d37fdb8dbb870d554f1ffc4849dd058/35.png>

 The installation for **MySQL (mysql-5.5.62-win32)** is complete, you can click `Finish`.

+<img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/0c70dbb97abd8f5d9c8fc9519278e1e8b9f78cbc/36.png>

 **MySQL (mysql-5.5.62-win32):** MySQL is a database system that stores all of osTicket’s information, such as tickets, users, and settings.
 In this project, osTicket uses MySQL as its backend database to save and manage data.

-<img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/0c70dbb97abd8f5d9c8fc9519278e1e8b9f78cbc/36.png>

 ## Step 10 - Open Internet Information Services (IIS) as an Admin & Register PHP from within IIS

-Next, we're going to open IIS as administrator.
+Next, we're going to open **IIS** as administrator.

-- In the search bar, type `IIS`. and you'll see `Internet Information Services (IIS) Manager`.
+- In the search bar, type `IIS` and you'll see `Internet Information Services (IIS) Manager`.
-- Click: `Run as administrator`.
+- Click: `Run as administrator`

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/0e449e86046a87870185217683da6a037fcf9323/37.png>

-Next, from within the IIS Manager.
-We're going to open `PHP Manager`.
+Next, from within the IIS Manager, we're going to open `PHP Manager`.

 <img src=https://github.com/NickTech03/osTicket-Lab-Prerequisites-Installation-and-Validation/blob/54c60c232827599016b6fb82bbb64c9c0d34676e/38.png>